 DIGITAL Drag and Drop Composition Activities

-Take a look at these Farm Animal Drag & Drop Templates using ICONS.
-Iconic notation allows even early elementary children to be successful in creating their own music.
+Take a peek at these Farm Animal Drag and Drop Templates using ICONS.
+The iconic notation allows even early elementary children to be successful in creating their own music.
 If your students are ready to use STANDARD MUSIC NOTATION, a standard set is available as well.

 The various forms that composition templates may take are limitless.
 I LOVE using my duplo-style rhythm blocks, but, I never had enough blocks for my entire classroom.
-So, I created these DIGITAL Drag & Drop Rhythm Blocks sets.
+So, I created these DIGITAL Drag and Drop Rhythm Blocks sets.

 This composition bundle includes a series of four separate DIFFERENTIATED sets using different rhythms.
 Each resource includes four separate compositions focusing on different elements of music.